marcmarinam/obsidian-fmp/Free hints prototype.md

-- How do we discern GEDCOM users?
+- How do we distinguish GEDCOM users?